 Most people do not realize that their pillows are one of the reasons why they wake up with sore backs in the morning, back stiffness and pain in the morning.
 It is important to find a good pillow that provides the correct support.

 - Provides good neck support.
-This is good news for those suffering from stiff neck constantly.
-Neck pillows are the tools that help you relieve the pressure from the neck because it helps align your spine and head properly.
-It also gives proper traction, as well as support, for your neck.
+This is good news for those suffering from a stiff neck constantly.
+Neck pillows help relieve pressure from the neck because it helps align a) your spine and head b) provides traction and support for your neck.

 - Prevents or reduces snoring.
 Neck pillows are one of your best bets to prevent and reduce snoring.
 Usually, a person snores because the air passages of their throats are blocked.
 If you use a neck pillow, those blocked air passages will open up and make breathing easier.

-- Promotes proper posture.
-Having a neck pillow can help posture, which is essential so that you reduce the risk of developing conditions that affect your spine.
-The neck pillow aligns the cervical spine so that you will naturally relax your spinal cord and stretch the neck into its proper position.
+- Promotes good posture.
+A neck pillow aligns the cervical spine so that you will naturally relax your spinal cord and stretch the neck into its proper position.

 - Enhances blood circulation.
 Neck pillows help the body to become naturally aligned.

 So how else can you improve your sleep?
 Poor sleep is a modern phenomenon with over 50% adults in the UK failing to get enough sleep.
-Did you know that for adults to remain healthy you need on average of 7 hours sleep a night with additional hours required after long haul flights, long distance travel, illness, infection, surgery, stress and exposure to the cold.
+Did you know adults need on average of 7 hours sleep a night with additional hours required after long haul flights, long distance travel, illness, infection, surgery, stress and exposure to the cold.
 Insomnia is classified as receiving less than 4 hours sleep for more than 3 nights per week.
-The impact of sleep disorders, including insomnia or poor quality sleep affects many people on a day to day basis leading to reduced capability and function both at work and home.
+The impact of sleep disorders, including insomnia or poor quality sleep affects many people on a day to day basis leading to reduced cognitive function.
 Common symptoms include impaired reflexes, excessive clumsiness, increased irritability, mood swings, reduced work capacity and poor concentration.
-We know that the implications of chronically poor sleep to our health are far reaching including elevating the risk of developing new disease such as diabetes, heart disease, depression, obesity and even reducing life span.
-There are many factors that can impact on sleep including stress, snoring, sleep apnea, blood sugar imbalances nightmares, vivid dreams, stress, and diseases like hyperthyroidism, However for some, insomnia and poor sleep quality has just become a way of life.
+We know that the implications of chronically poor sleep are far reaching including the possibility of developing diabetes, heart disease, depression, obesity and even reducing your life span.

 No TV, lap top or paperwork for at least 30 minutes before going to bed.